-- 1. Publication of Eligible Locations: Prior to beginning the Challenge Phase, the Office of Broadband will publish the set of locations eligible for BEAD funding, which consists of the locations resulting from the activities outlined in Sections 5 and 6 of the NTIA BEAD Challenge Process Policy Notice (e.g., administering the deduplication of funding process).
-The Office of Broadband will also publish locations considered served, as they may be challenged.
-The Office of Broadband anticipates this process will commence on October 2, 2023. - 2.
-Challenge Phase: During the Challenge Phase, the challenger will submit the challenge through the Office of Broadband challenge portal.
+- Publication of Eligible Locations: Prior to beginning the Challenge Phase, the broadband office will publish the set of locations eligible for BEAD funding, which consists of the locations resulting from the activities outlined in Sections 5 and 6 of the NTIA BEAD Challenge Process Policy Notice (e.g., administering the deduplication of funding process).
+[Insert Tentative Dates] - 2.
+Challenge Phase: During the Challenge Phase, the challenger will submit the challenge through the broadband office challenge portal.
 This challenge will be visible to the service provider whose service availability and performance is being contested.
 The portal will notify the provider of the challenge through an automated email, which will include related information about timing for the provider's response.
 After this stage, the location will enter the "challenged" state.

-- Minimum Level of Evidence Sufficient to Establish a Challenge: The challenge portal will verify that the address provided can be found in the Fabric and is a BSL.
+- a.
+Minimum Level of Evidence Sufficient to Establish a Challenge: The challenge portal will verify that the address provided can be found in the Fabric and is a BSL.
 The challenge portal will confirm that the challenged service is listed in the National Broadband Map and meets the definition of reliable broadband service.
 [The challenge will confirm that the email address is reachable by sending a confirmation message to the listed contact email.]
 For scanned images, the challenge portal will determine whether the quality is sufficient to enable optical character recognition (OCR).
-For availability challenges, the Office of Broadband will manually verify that the evidence submitted falls within the categories stated in the NTIA BEAD Challenge Process Policy Notice and the document is unredacted and dated. - 3.
+For availability challenges, the broadband office will manually verify that the evidence submitted falls within the categories stated in the NTIA BEAD Challenge Process Policy Notice and the document is unredacted and dated. - b.
 Timeline: Challengers will have 30 calendar days to submit a challenge from the time the initial list of unserved and underserved locations, community anchor institutions, and existing enforceable commitments are posted.
-The Office of Broadband anticipates this process will commence on October 2, 2023 and close on November 1, 2023 - Timeline: Challengers will have 30 calendar days to submit a challenge from the time the initial list of unserved and underserved locations, community anchor institutions, and existing enforceable commitments are posted.
-The Office of Broadband anticipates this process will commence on October 2, 2023 and close on November 1, 2023. - 3.
+[Insert Tentative Dates] - 3.
 Rebuttal Phase: Only the challenged service provider may rebut the reclassification of a location or area with evidence, causing the location or locations to enter the "disputed" state.
-If a challenge that meets the minimum level of evidence is not rebutted, the challenge is sustained.
-A provider may also agree with the challenge and thus transition the location to the "sustained" state.
-Providers must regularly check the challenge portal notification method (e.g., email) for notifications of submitted challenges. - Timeline: Providers will have 30 business days from notification of a challenge to provide rebuttal information to the Office of Broadband.
-The Office of Broadband anticipates this process will last as long as December 18, 2023. - 4.
-Final Determination Phase: During the Final Determination phase, the Office of Broadband will make the final determination of the classification of the location, either declaring the challenge "sustained" or "rejected." - a.
-Timeline: Following intake of challenge rebuttals, the Office of Broadband will make a final challenge determination within 30 calendar days of the challenge rebuttal.
+If a challenge that meets the minimum level of evidence is not rebutted, the challenge is substantiated.
+A provider may also agree with the challenge and thus transition the location to the "sustained" state. - a.
+Timeline: Providers will have 15 business days from notification of a challenge to provide rebuttal information to the broadband office.
+[Insert Tentative Dates] - 4.
+Final Determination Phase: During the Final Determination phase, the broadband office will make the final determination of the classification of the location, either declaring the challenge "sustained" or "rejected." - a.
+Timeline: Following intake of challenge rebuttals, the broadband office will make a final challenge determination within 30 calendar days of the challenge rebuttal.
 Reviews will occur on a rolling basis, as challenges and rebuttals are received.
-The Office of Broadband anticipates this process will last as long as January 17, 2024.
-As required by federal guidance, the Office of Broadband will not allocate grant dollars prior to 60 days after the challenge period closes.
-While this is the required federal period, the broadband expects this timeline between the challenge process closing and allocation of grant funds to be longer than 60 days.
+[Insert Tentative Dates]